Vestibular system

 - Sit for 15 minutes to finish.

-- Typically presents with rotary, geotrophic nystagmus
+- Typically presents with rotary, geotropic nystagmus

-- The epley maneuver is performed to reposition the otoconia
+- The Epley maneuver is performed to reposition the otoconia

-- Sit in a long sitting position
+- Sit in a long sitting position.

 - Turn your head toward the side that causes vertigo.